VenStipe/venstiipe.github.io/README.md

-# venstipe.github.io
+# VenStipe

-Telling the story of the implementation from day one
+This a project I thought of implementing and, on the way, tell the whole story of it coming to life, at least, I hope.
+All will be stold [here](http://venstipe.github.io/).

+Enjoy the ride!